-Welcome to the August edition of the Grandparent Connections Newsletter!
-Our next teleconference is just around the corner.
-We hope you will be able to join us as we hear from Sue Dalton about services you can expect to be available to your grandchild with albinism.
+Welcome to the October edition of the Grandparent Connections Newsletter!
+Our next teleconference will take place early next month.
+We hope you will be able to join us to hear from our career panel of adults with albinism.

-In between teleconferences you can still connect with grandparents through our Grandparent Connections Facebook group.
+I am so glad that you are a member of our community and if you find you need additional help in any way you are not alone.
+You can email me anytime at email@example.com or connect to others through our Grandparent Connections Facebook group.
 If you’re on Facebook, please consider joining this closed group by requesting membership at NOAH – Grandparent Connections.

 If you would like your family/grandchildren featured in one of our newsletters please email firstname.lastname@example.org to tell us about your family, and share one (or more) pictures.

 We are also excited about the upcoming schedule.
 Please note the day and times of the calls are different.